 100 most expensive houses in Potsgrove

-In the charming area of Potsgrove, nestled within Central Bedfordshire, the real estate market has seen some fascinating transactions.
-The most expensive house sold for an impressive £1,200,000 back in 2002, while the least expensive fetched just £65,000.
-Over the years, there have been 13 sales since 1995, with the latest sale occurring in 2024.
-Interestingly, seven of these homes are located on the same street, A5, Sheeplane, Woburn Road, highlighting a unique neighborhood dynamic.
+In Potsgrove, a charming part of Central Bedfordshire, the real estate market has seen some fascinating transactions over the years.
+The most expensive house sold for a staggering £1,200,000 in 2002, while the least expensive on the list was just £65,000.
+Since 1995, there have been 13 sales in the area, with the latest transaction occurring in 2024.
+Notably, 7 of these houses are located on the same street, A5, Sheeplane, Woburn Road, showcasing a unique cluster of homes in this picturesque locale.

 Sold in October 2002